-- 2.1 That Cabinet recommends that full Council adopts as the Essex Replacement Waste Local Plan the version approved by Council in 2016 as amended by; - (a) the main modifications recommended by the Inspector in her report (attached at Appendix 1); - (b) The minor modifications supported by Cabinet in 2016 (attached at appendix 4); and - (c) The further minor modification (attached at appendix 6).
+- 2.1 That Council adopts as the Essex Replacement Waste Local Plan the version approved by Council in 2016 as amended by: - (a) the main modifications recommended by the Inspector in her final report (attached at appendix 1); - (b) The minor modifications supported by Cabinet in 2016 (attached at appendix 4); and - (c) The further minor modifications (attached at appendix 6).

-3. Summary of issue
+Summary of issue

-- 3.1 Essex County Council and Southend-on-Sea Borough Council have jointly prepared a Replacement Waste Local Plan.
+- 3.1 Essex County Council and Southend-on-Sea Borough Council have jointly prepared a Replacement Waste Local Plan (RWLP).
 In February 2016, both Councils approved the Pre Submission version of the Plan for public consultation and subsequent submission to the Secretary of State for Examination. - 3.2 The extant Local Plan was adopted in 2001 and is considered to be out of date and must be replaced.
-ECC has a statutory responsibility to plan for future waste management capacity from a land use perspective, and it is fulfilling this responsibility by preparing the replacement Plan to support the achievement of sustainable development within the County until 2032. - 3.3 In June 2016, the Plan was submitted to the Secretary of State who appointed a Planning Inspector to undertake the formal examination process.
-The Inspector conducted hearing sessions over a two week period in September and October 2016. - 3.4 During the hearing sessions the Inspector identified a number of modifications were needed to ensure the Plan was sound, legally compliant and suitable for adoption by the Councils. - 3.5 In December 2016, Cabinet supported the modifications identified by the Inspector and authorised a period of public consultation on them, which took place between 5 January and 16 February 2017. - 3.6 The Inspector has considered the Replacement Waste Local Plan, all comments submitted during the examination process including the consultation on the modifications and issued her draft final report (Appendix 1).
-The final report is expected to be received very soon (as set out in paragraph 1.3 above).
-Her draft report concludes that the plan is legally compliant and is sound if it is adopted with main modifications. - 3.7 Assuming the final report is similar to the draft report, the Plan is therefore capable of adoption by Essex County Council and Southend-on-Sea Borough Council.
-Once adopted, the Plan will replace the existing Waste Local Plan (2001) and will provide the framework to determine planning applications for waste development.
+ECC has a statutory responsibility to plan for future waste management capacity from a land use perspective, and it is fulfilling this responsibility by preparing the replacement Plan to support the achievement of sustainable development within the County until 2032.

+- 3.3 In June 2016, the Plan was submitted to the Secretary of State who appointed a Planning Inspector to undertake the formal examination process.
+The Inspector conducted hearing sessions over a two week period in September and October 2016. - 3.4 During the hearing sessions the Inspector identified a number of modifications needed to ensure the Plan was sound, legally compliant and suitable for adoption by the Councils. - 3.5 In December 2016, Cabinet supported the modifications identified by the Inspector and authorised a period of public consultation on them, which took place between 5 January and 16 February 2017. - 3.6 The Inspector has considered the Replacement Waste Local Plan, all comments submitted during the examination process including the consultation on the modifications and issued her final report (Appendix 1).
+This concludes that the plan is legally compliant and is sound if adopted with the main modifications. - 3.7 The Cabinet considered the RWLP at its meeting on 20 June 2017.
+It approved the modifications recommended by the Inspector and agreed to recommend the Plan for adoption by the Council subject to the main and minor modifications referred to in this report. - 3.8 Once adopted, the Plan will replace the existing Waste Local Plan (2001) and will provide the framework to determine planning applications for waste development.

-4. Outcomes from Public Consultation on Modifications
+4. Outcomes of Public Consultation on Modifications